pyg-team/pytorch-frame/benchmark/README.md

 We show the current model performance across different datasets.
 The 0-th axis denotes the model name and 1-st axis denotes the dataset `idx`.
+For the mapping from dataset `idx` into the actual dataset object, please see the documentation.
+[TODO, add link once public]

 ### `task_type: binary_classification`
 Metric: ROC-AUC, higher the better.